oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

 ## Uninstalling the Charts

-Carry out the following commands to delete the two charts created in this sample.
+Carry out the following commands to delete the charts installed in this sample.

 ```bash
 $ helm delete storage --purge